yujuem/12740project.github.io/README.md

 - Accuracy: The accuracy is depended on the type of sensors used.
 The accuracy of the sensor is measured in terms of detecting the change in the movement.

-- Hysteresis: (Reference 2).
-If the relationship between the input and the output of the certain sensor is almost linear, the non-linearity error should be minimum.
+- Hysteresis: If the relationship between the input and the output of the certain sensor is almost linear, the non-linearity error should be minimum (Fraden 2010).

 - Saturation: The maximum operating range for a sensor should be defined inside a specific space that only the changes in the background are not detected.